TL;DR

 Swimlanes & WIP Limits

-True Kanban methodology includes WIP (Work in Progress) limits — caps on how many tasks can be in each column to prevent bottlenecks.
-Orangescrum and Jira both support WIP limits natively.
-Trello requires a Power-Up.
-ClickUp supports WIP limits in higher tiers.
+True Kanban methodology includes WIP (Work in Progress) limits — caps on how many tasks can sit in each column to prevent bottlenecks.
+Specifically, Orangescrum and Jira both support WIP limits natively.
+In contrast, Trello requires a Power-Up, and ClickUp supports WIP limits only in higher tiers.
+Therefore, if WIP limits are central to your workflow, choose accordingly.

 Card Customization

 Can you add custom fields (priority, client, story points) to your cards?
-Orangescrum, ClickUp, and Jira offer robust custom field support.
-Trello’s custom fields are available only in paid plans.
-Asana’s custom fields are excellent but tier-dependent.
+Notably, Orangescrum, ClickUp, and Jira offer robust custom field support out of the box.
+On the other hand, Trello’s custom fields are available only in paid plans.
+Similarly, Asana’s custom fields are excellent but tier-dependent.

 Time Tracking on Cards

 For teams billing clients or measuring velocity, built-in time tracking is essential.
 Orangescrum and ClickUp include this natively.
-Asana, Monday.com, and Trello require third-party integrations like Harvest or Toggl — adding cost and complexity.
+In contrast, Asana, Monday.com, and Trello require third-party integrations like Harvest or Toggl — adding both cost and complexity to your stack.

 Pricing Comparison: What You Actually Pay

-For a team of 15 users on paid plans, here’s the approximate monthly cost (billed annually):
+For a team paid plans, here’s the approximate monthly cost (billed annually):

 • Trello: ~$75–$150/month